You Are What You Annotate: Towards Better Models through Annotator Representations: Methods

-The embedding $E$ then propagates through the layer norm and the dropout function the same as the standard embedding calculation in the BERT model.
+The embedding $\mathbf{E}$ then propagates through the layer norm and the dropout function in the same way as the standard embedding calculation in the transformer-based model.
 The output embedding then propagates to the encoder.